nabto/nabto5-beta1-release/README.md

 Note on iOS clients: Your project must include a file with extension .mm to trigger Objective C++ builds, in turn to trigger the C++ runtime to be linked into the applications, needed by the Nabto static client library.
 For future releases, a higher level wrapper than what is currently provided will ensure this.
 The clang's libc++ runtime must be chosen (normally the default), not GCC's (libstdc++).

+## Getting started

-## To get started, the following path is suggested (outlined in detail in subsequent sections):
+To get started, the following path is suggested (outlined in detail in the demo READMEs):

 1. Obtain access to the Nabto Cloud Console.
 Described below.
 2. Setup a solution in Nabto Cloud.
 Described below.